heyzxz/all-about-pcol/README.md

 ## Known Issues
 * **Rules of Snooker needs to be improved.** Including:
 	* Require the fouling player to take a shot again.
-	* Jump shots Fouls.
-Currently it is just allowed.
+	* Jump shots shouldn't be allowed for Snooker.
 	* Free balls.
 Currently don't have.
-	* State the desired color when shoting color balls.
+	* State the desired color when shoting a color ball.
 (I'm still thinking about how...)

 * **Some physical parameters need to be tweaked.**